Generalization of the Nualart-Peccati criterion: The setup

 \section{The setup}

-\subsection{The general setup and assumptions (a)-(b)-(c)}
+\subsection{The general setup and assumptions \textup{(a)}--\textup{(b)}--\textup{(c)}}

-One possible way to study the properties of the elements of the Wiener space can be through the exploration of the spectral properties of the so called \textit{Ornstein-Uhlenbeck operator}.
-In order to situate more precisely our purpose, we will restate below its main properties.\\
+One possible way to study the properties of the elements of the Wiener space can be through the exploration of the spectral properties of the so-called \textit{Ornstein--Uhlenbeck operator}.
+In order to situate more precisely our purpose, we will restate below its main properties.

 The Wiener space is the space $L^2(E,\mu)$ where $E=\R^\N$ and $\mu$ is the standard Gaussian measure on $\R^\N$.
-The Ornstein-Uhlenbeck operator is the unbounded, symmetric, negative operator $\LL$ acting on some dense domain of $L^2(E,\mu)$ and defined (on the set of smooth enough cylindric functionals $\Phi$) by (where $\Delta$ is the usual Laplacian and $\vec{\nabla}$ is the gradient vector.)
-We shall denote its domain by $\mathcal{D}(\LL)$ and for a general $X\in\mathcal{D}(\LL)$, $\LL\left[X\right]$ is defined via standard closure operations.
+The Ornstein--Uhlenbeck operator is the unbounded, symmetric, negative operator $\LL$ acting on some dense domain of $L^2(E,\mu)$ and defined (on the set of smooth enough cylindric functionals $\Phi$) by

+(where $\Delta$ is the usual Laplacian and $\vec{\nabla}$ is the gradient vector).
+We shall denote its domain by $\mathcal{D}(\LL)$ and for a general $X\in \mathcal{D}(\LL)$, $\LL [X ]$ is defined via standard closure operations.
 The associated \textit{carr\'e-du-champ} operator is the symmetric, positive, bilinear form defined by